richard-weinhold/pomato/README.md

 Pomato functions from a *working directory*, ideally the project folder includes the virtual environment, and creates additional folders for results, temporary data and logs.
 The way we use pomato is illustrated by the *examples* folder, cloning its contents as a *working directory* allows to run the included examples.

-Note: To install pomato in its current state, julia and gurobi must be available on the PATH within the venv/project.
+Pomato works with open solvers, if Gurobi is available on the PATH within the venv/project it will be used.
 See [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) for notes on the installation.
+Additionally, the
+Chance-Constrained model formulation requires MOSEK solver which can be installed from within Pomato, but requires a licence to use [Mosek.jl](https://github.com/JuliaOpt/Mosek.jl).

 Examples
 --------
 This release includes two examples in the *examples* folder.
 Including the contents of this folder into a pomato working directory will allow their execution:

   - The IEEE 118 bus network, which contains a singular timestep.
-The data is available under open license at [https://power-grid-lib.github.io/](https://power-grid-lib.github.io/) and rehosted in this repository.
+The data is available under open license at [https://power-grid-lib.github.io/](https://power-grid-lib.github.io/) and re-hosted in this repository.

         $ python /run_pomato_ieee.py